ragnarak54/NumisHelper/README.md

 - `Jean Elsen 142, 14 September 2019, lot 161`
 - `NAC 84, 2015, 526`
 - `Sotheby's, 14 October 1985, lot 432`

+There's a near infinite number of ways provenance can be listed.
+Feel free to message me if you see a format that consistently fails (either doesn't pop up, or doesn't successfully redirect).
+Do note that some houses/sales simply aren't listed in ACSearch/Numisbids.

 If a citation doesn't resolve, you can manually enter the NumisBids sale ID via the popup (🏛️ → **Manual Cache Entry**).
 The **Test Parser** field lets you check whether a citation will parse correctly before trying it on a page.